-Bolton SmartCentre is a 235,000 square foot shopping centre that is situated on 18.87 acres at Highway 50 (Queen Street) and McEwan Drive East in Bolton, Ontario.
-A 162,000 square foot Wal-Mart Supercentre anchors this site and a 160,000 square foot Real Canadian Superstore store shadow-anchors it.
+Bolton SmartCentre is a 236,000 square foot shopping centre that is situated on 18.87 acres at Highway 50 (Queen Street) and McEwan Drive East in Bolton, Ontario.
+A 162,000 square foot Wal-Mart Supercentre anchors this site.
 Other national tenants include LCBO, Mark's Work Wearhouse, Your Dollar Store With More, Reitmans, Swiss Chalet, Kelsey's, Penningtons, Ricki's, Hallmark, Payless Shoesource, and The Source.